 where $(-1)^F$ is the fermion parity.
 For fermions, the $\pi$-flux enforces the periodic boundary condition of fermions enclosing the $\pi$-flux.
-The LSM type theorem were discussed in Ref \onlinecite{Lu17}.
+The LSM-type theorem was discussed in Ref \cite{Lu17}.
 The $E^1$-page is given by

 Because the first differential does not see the $\pi$-flux, all the first differentials $d^1_{p,-q}$ are zero, and it holds that $E^2 = E^1$ as for usual translation symmetry without magnetic flux.
 The second differentials can be nontrivial.
 As discussed in Sec.~\ref{sec:2d_fermion_inversion_i^2=1}, in the presence of the $\pi$-flux, we have that (i) nontrivial Kitaev chain enclosing the $\pi$-flux has the fermion parity $(-1)^F = -1$, and (ii) a $(p_x +i p_y)$-superconductor traps a Majorana zero mode at the $\pi$-flux.
 These mean